iresa-org/ngx-imagely/README.md

 />
 ```

-You can also provide these configurations above at root level
+You can also provide these configurations at root level

 ```ts
 import { NgxImagelyModule } from '@iresa/ngx-imagely';